nthorne/xmppmote/README.md

 final notes
 -----------

-This software is in early beta, so don't expect much regarding documentation and user friendliness;
+This software is in early beta, so don't expect much regarding documentation and user friendliness.
-also, important features such as daemonization is not yet in place either.